Mark Baldwin: Embodied Knowledge

 The paintings inhabit the universe of memory; “Mental Time Travel” and the “imagination system” allowing him to make a dance in time and space that is flat but constantly shifting up, down, back, forth, inside, outside, left, right, high and low etc. We all have embodied knowledge which some might argue sits on the surface of who we are, where we came from, and who we hope to become.

-Mark Baldwin OBE celebrates his debut solo exhibition called 'Embodied Knowledge' .
-Taking place between 29th Janurary – 10th March 2019 at Bermondsey Project Space.
-Free Entry + loads of exciting talks, events and workshops to be announced soon.
+Mark Baldwin OBE celebrates his debut solo exhibition called 'Embodied Knowledge'.
+Taking place now until 9th March 2019 at Bermondsey Project Space.
+Free Entry + loads of exciting talks and workshops.
 Check out the below video to see a sneak peek of behind the scenes at Mark Baldwin's studio.

 Gepostet von Mark Baldwin Studios am Freitag, 4.
 Januar 2019